techno-tim/techno-tim.github.io/_posts/2023-02-19-wake-on-lan.md

 ## Installing a Wake on LAN client

-In order to wake up a remote machine machine up, you will need a tool that can send a wak on LAN packet to the remote machine.
+In order to wake up a remote machine machine up, you will need a tool that can send a wake on LAN packet to the remote machine.

 ### Windows Wake On LAN CLient